 Abundance of Mallada sp.
 Predators

 Data on the abundance of Mallada sp. predators across treatments and sampling periods are summarized in Table 1.The pre-treatment abundance of Mallada sp. predators was low and comparable across treatments, ranging from 4.18 to 5.86 individuals per 10 leaflets.
 As shown in Figure 3, Mallada sp. predator abundance increased significantly in Module 1 and Module 2 compared to the control.
 Following treatment imposition, notable increases were observed, particularly in Module 1 and Module 2.
 At the fourth month of observation, Module 1 recorded the highest predator abundance (7.02 individuals/10 leaflets), followed by Module 2 (6.42), while Module 3 and control plots exhibited lower counts (4.10 and 4.28, respectively).
-The enhanced predator presence in Module 1 was likely attributable to the integration of organic nutrition, trap cropping (sunhemp/cowpea), and habitat conservation, which favored natural enemy proliferation.
+The enhanced predator presence in Module 1 was likely attributable to the integration of organic nutrition, trap cropping (sunhemp/cowpea), and habitat conservation, which favoured natural enemy proliferation.
 The increase in predator numbers in treated plots was statistically significant compared to control during the later months (CD = 0.10).
 The square root transformed values corroborated this trend, demonstrating consistent increases in predator incidence in response to integrated management modules.

-Figure 3: Mallada predator populations before and after treatment.
+Figure 3: Mallada sp. predator populations before and after treatment.

 Adult Whitefly Captures in Yellow Sticky Traps